-As America’s sixth-oldest college, Moravian College has been a little revolutionary from the start.
-The College has been pushing boundaries in small ways that have big—and lasting—impacts since 1742.
-That’s when a 16-year-old girl founded Moravian College as the nation’s first school to educate women.
-Moravian College, to this day, gives more than 2,000 undergraduate and graduate students eye-opening, heart-racing ways to discover their own little revolutionary spirits.
+As America’s sixth-oldest University, Moravian University has been a little revolutionary from the start.
+The University has been pushing boundaries in small ways that have big—and lasting—impacts since 1742.
+That’s when a 16-year-old girl founded Moravian University as the nation’s first school to educate women.
+Moravian University, to this day, gives more than 2,000 undergraduate and graduate students eye-opening, heart-racing ways to discover their own little revolutionary spirits.

-Being a little revolutionary has taken Moravian College (and its students) a long way.
-Ninety-eight percent of the College’s graduates find a job or begin graduate school within ten months of graduating.
+Being a little revolutionary has taken Moravian University (and its students) a long way.
+Ninety-eight percent of the University’s graduates find a job or begin graduate school within ten months of graduating.
 Newly-minted alumni land jobs or head to grad school at places like IBM, Johns Hopkins Hospital, Georgetown, and University of Pennsylvania.